a-tia/jflexcalculator/README.md

 # jflexcalculator
-A simple analyser and calculator of expressions of strings created according to the specification given in the AUG academic course at PJATK.
+A simple analyser and calculator of expressions of strings created according to the specification given during the AUG academic course at PJATK.